-FOSSA scores $2.2 M to help developers manage open source licenses
+FOSSA scores $2.2M to help developers manage open source licenses

 That’s because there are legal implications for failing to provide the proper attribution in the code.
 While, Wang wouldn’t say his solution was fool-proof, he said it gets development teams closer to full compliance than trying to do it manually, a nearly impossible task for a modern application with hundreds of plug-ins and libraries.
 “At the end of the day the responsibility lies with the customer, but we are offering a way to get as compliant as possible with the least effort,” Wang said.

-The company launched in 2014, and has under 10 employees today.
+The company launched in 2014, and has fewer than 10 employees today.
 Wang plans to use the seed money to expand engineering, sales and go-to market efforts.Featured Image: Yuri_Arcurs/Getty Images

 0